zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     ![](img/inmemory/single_key_im.png)

 4. Think indexing lo_orderkey would provide the same performance as the IM column store?
 There is an invisible index already created on the lo_orderkey column of the LINEORDER table.
 By using the parameter OPTIMIZER_USE_INVISIBLE_INDEXES we can compare the performance of the IM column store and the index.
 Recall that we ran the script 03_single_key_im.sql in Step 3 to see the IM column store performance.
 Run the script to see how well the index performs.
+Alternative script: `@05_index_comparison.sql`

     ````
     alter session set optimizer_use_invisible_indexes=true;